Autism Assessments

 Your Appointments

-Step 1: Questionnaire
+Step 1: Questionnaires

 Prior to your appointments, you will be sent some questionnaires and consent forms to complete.
 For children, we will also send their school a questionnaire to complete.
 Once all of this information has been returned we can then move forward with booking your appointments.
 NB: all forms of communication preferences are recognised and so written questionnaires can be adapted accordingly.

-Step 2: Direct Appointments
+Step 2: Appointments

 Step 3: Multi-disciplinary team discussion